jeremy-share/bazel-learning/README.md

 * Have a look at [.bazelversion](.bazelversion) for the version of Bazel used
 * The [Makefile](Makefile) contains some useful commands for example `make all-run` and `make all-build`
 * While the `pytest-{{tool}}` seem to be a good idea, they do not work well as some can not source the QA config.
-  * This is because the Bazel working directory is different to the service directory
+  * This is because the Bazel working directory is different to the project directory

-## Services:
+## Projects:
-* Service 1 - Simple Python service
+* project1_service - Simple Python service
-* Service 2 - Copy of previous service with glob of sources and Unittests
+* project2_service - Copy of previous service with glob of sources and Unittests
-* Service 3 - Copy of previous service with Pytest (instead of Unittests)
+* project3_service - Copy of previous service with Pytest (instead of Unittests)
-* Service 4 - Copy of previous service with autopep8, black, flake8, isort, mypy, pylint
+* project4_service - Copy of previous service with autopep8, black, flake8, isort, mypy, pylint
-* Service 5 - Copy of previous service but simplified
+* project5_service - Copy of previous service but simplified

 ## Links / References:
 * https://bazel.build/